mr-martian/hbo-UD/Annotation_Decisions.md

 - should G139 actually have @ccomp rather than @xcomp? also G191, G926
 - should @parataxis to NP in geneologies actually be @dislocated?
   - also @appos → @list ?
+- G424 has @cop rather than @advmod for infa

 # Resolved - unimplemented
 - A B וC - B should get @conj